tru0067/GTFO-VanillaReloaded/README.md

 ### Shotgun

+*Like the DMR, the Shotgun already has the stats to make it an extremely effective weapon, but it lacks the ammo to shine in most situations.
+We've given it slightly more ammo to hopefully make it a more viable pick in more scenarios.*

+-   Bullet cost: 11.0 -> 10.0
+    -   Rounds/refill: 8.18 -> 9.00
+    -   Starting ammo: 13.64 -> 15.00
+    -   Maximum ammo (excluding clip): 20 -> 23

 ### Combat Shotgun

 *Combat shotgun has a dispropotionately large ammo pool, to the point that it dominates most of the efficiency stats, including those regarding boss killing - a role it is not at all specialized at.
 We've toned down its bullet cost so that it has a more reasonable ammo efficiency.*